Getting Started

 • Log level: info

-• Chains: Only mainnet and sepolia enabled by default.
+• Chains: Only mainnet and gnosis enabled by default.

 • Services: All services (api, scraper, monitor, ipfs) enabled with default configurations.